divyanshjain217/JSTasks/README.md

-# A Vanilla JavaScript Todo Application
+# A Vanilla JS Todo Application
-A Todo list app demonstrating vanilla JS concepts

 ## Development
 To develop locally